fltk/fltk/README.bundled-libs.txt

 about the current versions of all bundled libraries and about how to upgrade these bundled libraries.

+Starting with FLTK 1.4.0 the bundled libraries jpeg, png, and zlib use "symbol prefixing" with the prefix 'fltk_' for all external symbols to distinguish the bundled libraries from existing system libraries and to avoid runtime errors.

+User code compiled correctly with the header files provided by the bundled image libraries need not be changed.

+The nanosvg library is not affected.

 Current versions of bundled libraries (as of Sep 13, 2021):